 Doesn’t Always Meet Expectations

-Cosmetic surgery isn’t always what the patients are hoping it will be.
-Although it is meant to improve your appearance, it’s not guaranteed.
+Although cosmetic surgery is meant to improve your appearance, it’s not guaranteed.
 Side effects and complications can occur during and after your procedure.
-Swelling, bruising, and discolouration are all things that many of us can relate to after undergoing some form of cosmetic surgery.
+Swelling, bruising, and discolouration are all things that many may face after undergoing some form of cosmetic surgery.
+It’s important to do it for the right reasons and think of alternatives to improving your appearance before you opt for cosmetic surgery.

 Recovery Time